18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 had envisioned that their solution was going to be a huge technical problem.
 Rob did this prototyping session with one of his colleagues.
-At the end, they had a working, responsive app and demonstrated to these folks... that it wasn’t going to be a big, overwhelming project.
-So that’s a win for coding — demonstrating the look and feel and value of technology.
+At the end, they had a working, responsive app and demonstrated to these folks... that it wasn't going to be a big, overwhelming project.
+So that's a win for coding — demonstrating the look and feel and value of technology.
 But coding may not always be the solution to the actual problem, which might involve more behavior and process.